pasqualerossi/42-Piscine/Evaluation Information/README.md

 This is for when you are evaluating someone else's C Project or they are evaluating you on your C Project and you can't seem to find them?

-- Click on their 42 Intra Username to see where they are located on 42 Campus - Available FN2065 (for example).
+- Click on their 42 Intra Username to see where they are located on 42 Campus.
 - Check out the Cluster Maps on the intra, to see where the other student is exactly located on Campus - https://meta.intra.42.fr/clusters
 - Find their Discord username and message them.
 - Check their 42Intra for their phone number to contact them.